Black Heroes/Sidekicks

 t-sh039SH 039

 Bound issues #5, 9, 10, 11, 12, 13, 14, 15 of Italian comic book Tom Bill, published in 1949.
 It is a Wild West story featuring the white protagonist and his sidekick Sandy, a negro.
 Together they fight outlaws and help the weak.
 Sandy is featured as a black face caricature with the big eyes and huge white lips.
 This is a rare comic book that ran for one year I believe.
-B
+LCC

 adb137ADB 137